 Sr. No. Questions P1 P2 Р3 P4 P5 P6 P7 P8 Р9 1 Do you have a policy/policies for Y NA (Refer note 1) Y Y Y NA (Refer note 5) NA (Refer note 6) NA (Refer note 7) Y 2 Has the policy being formulated in consultation with the relevant stakeholders?
 Y NA Y Y Y NA NA NA Υ 3 Does the policy conform to any national/ international standards?
 If yes, specify?
-(50 words) policies a pany are ons. e in conf ormity w vith 4 Has the policy being approved by the Board?
+(50 words) The policies adopted by the Company are in conformity with the applicable rules and regulations.
+4 Has the policy being approved by the Board?
 If yes, has it been signed by MD/owner/CEO/appropriate Board Director?
-Com the Bo oard/S enior N n appro Manager 5 Does the Company have a specified committee of the Board/Director/Official to oversee the implementation of the policy?
+Policies wherever stated have been approved by the Board / Committee of the Board/Senior Management of the Company and followed by the Company.
+5 Does the Company have a specified committee of the Board/Director/Official to oversee the implementation of the policy?
 Y NA Y Y Y NA NA NA Y 6 Indicate the link for the policy to be viewed online?
 As per regulatory requirement, the policies of the Company have been uploaded on the website of the Company i.e. www. dfltd.in.

 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
-Y NA Υ Y Y NA NA NA Y 8 Does the Company have in-house structure to implement the policy/policies?
-Meeti Yes, the Company implements all the poli Meeting held on quarterly basis that are held Act, 2013.
+Y NA Υ Υ Y NA NA NA Υ 8 Does the Company have in-house structure to implement the policy/policies? the Com ng held 2013.
 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies?
 Y NA Y Y Y NA NA NA Υ 10 Has the Company carried out independent audit/evaluation of the working of this policy by an internal or external agency?
 Y NA Υ Y Υ NA NA NA Υ